gerbenjacobs/svc/README.md

 An opinionated Go service and folder structure setup, inspired by @prep.

-Note: This is not an actual framework; however you are free to use, adapt and learn (parts of) it.
+Note: This is **not** an actual framework; however you are free to use, adapt and learn (parts of) it.

 ## Rationale

-There are 4 main directories:
+There are 4 main directories of which 3 are synonymous to a layer:
 - `cmd`: contains executables, most likely just an application (http, grpc), but also CLI tools
 - `handler`: contains all files related to handling incoming requests or triggers
 - `services`: contains your business logic